DawnKim07/DiscordPHP/README.md

 ## <a id="discord-appcommand-options">Discord\AppCommand\Options</a>

 ### Attributes

+> 'autocomplete' may not be set to 'true' if 'choices' are present.

  - type : **[int|[Application Command Option Type](#application-command-option-type)]** Type of option
  - name : **[string]** 	1-32 character name.
 Must match the following regex: **^[-_\p{L}\p{N}\p{sc=Deva}\p{sc=Thai}]{1,32}$**